 It’s now possible to approximate Don Siegel’s first cut, the one that was rejected by Allied Artists.

 The fan re-cut mainly produced more questions.
 Because I personally can’t un-see or un-remember twenty viewings of the full movie, I can only guess at what a virgin preview audience in 1955 might have made of Siegel’s first cut.
-I’ve only shown this experimental fan cut to a couple of people that haven’t seen the movie before, and they responded positively.
+I’ve shown this experimental fan cut to people that haven’t seen the movie before, and they responded positively.
 But intent viewers read movies more closely than do ‘average’ audiences.
-And I think it is safe to say that, then and now, ‘general’ audiences expect a movie to explain itself early and to do most of the thinking regarding narrative gear-changes.
+And I think it is safe to say that, then and now, general audiences expect a movie to explain itself early and be reasonably ‘readable’ most of the time.
 The average genre movie from 1955 might carry only two distinct plot re-adjustments, and those would be carefully re-iterated and re-clarified so as not to confuse 12 year-olds in the audience.

 I think that a ‘virgin’ viewer seeing my fan cut of Invasion would follow the story perfectly, were they paying attention from the beginning.
-The problem is that the movie’s unusual events would cause ‘casual’ viewers to get lost right away.
+The problem is that the movie’s slow start might lose casual viewers right away.
 In some other movie a whispered, ‘the marshall is cheating on his wife’ might explain everything, but not here.
 We aren’t supposed to understand what’s going on until around the sixty-minute mark.

 Without the flashback structure Invasion is a clean first-person account.
 Audiences focusing on Miles Bennell will receive the exact same jolts and be just as involved.
 But for the first two reels or so we don’t know what’s going on, and without the narration, I’d say a considerable portion of a dullard audience might stop paying attention — and disengage.
 Where’s the invasion?
 Where are the monsters?
 Should we go home early and save a couple of dollars with the babysitter?

 What the fan cut tells me is that the well-written narration spoken by Kevin McCarthy makes casual viewers connect to his character and keeps them from getting lost.
 Every few minutes Miles Bennell breaks in, to express his confusion but also to analyze what he does know.
-His thoughts assure us that we’re not missing the boat, and also binds our identification to Miles more tightly.
+His thoughts assure us that we’re not missing the boat.
 It’s only a review exposition, as no new information is given.
 But audiences listen intently, keen to keep up.